If you’re transporting children in a vehicle on our roads you need

 or a restraint that complies with the United States Standard (FMVSS 213) must, in addition to any other markings, display the New Zealand Standard 'S' mark, to show they have been certified for use in New Zealand.

 For further information regarding approved standards for child restraints, please contact NZTA on 0800 699 000.

 In-built child restraints

 Some imported Japanese vehicles have in-built child restraints in the rear seats.
 If you have one of these child restraints in your vehicle and the vehicle was entry-certified after 27 February 2005, the child restraint will have been checked and will be safe to use.
-If the vehicle was first registered in New Zealand before 27 February 2005, you should get the child restraint checked by an NZTA agent to make sure it is safe.
+If the vehicle was first registered in New Zealand before 27 February 2005, you should get the child restraint checked by an agent of the Transport Agency to make sure it is safe.

 Second-hand child restraints